OESdyt69/OESdyt69/README.md

 Helo, Im OESdyt69 (oscar)
 I’m interested in learning a code of some sort
-I’m currently learning nothing interesting
+,I’m currently learning nothing interesting
-I’m looking to collaborate on nothing
+,I’m looking to collaborate on nothing.

 How to reach me, don't

 <!---